zerodevid/Zero-Notification-Publish/README.md

 ## English (default)

 ### 🚀 Download
-- GitHub Releases: coming soon.
-For now, build locally with Android Studio if you want early access.
+- Get the latest APK from GitHub Releases: https://github.com/zerodevid/Zero-Notification-Publish/releases
+- No Git needed—just tap the newest `.apk` file and download.
 - Support: open the Issues tab for install or bug reports.

 ### 💡 Why it matters